kevingriffin/plex_import/README.markdown

 `ruby -r "./plex_import.rb" -e "PlexImport.run"`

-To generate your own data from your database, you can use sqlite's csv
+To generate your own data from an existing database (say, to move to another library), you can use sqlite's csv
 flag:

 `sqlite3 -header -csv com.plexapp.plugins.library.db "select guid, title, title_sort from metadata_items where metadata_type = 2;" > out.csv`